 Practice making the short u sound with a child.
 Make sure the child is able to make the correct sound.
 The C stands for consonant and the V stands for vowel.
 Explain which is which to a child.

-The CVC rule gives a new reader a clue to use a short vowel sound.
-I explain it this way.
-The vowel is all alone in the middle.
-The vowel is shy and makes a short sound instead of shouting his own name.
 There are exceptions, but they usually follow a spelling pattern. (find, grind, old, cold, sold, told, wild, child, mild) I've found that vowels alone in the middle of consonants usually make a long sound next to a blend or two consonants together.
 These seem to be the rule breakers.

 Here's a video of me teaching how to blend the sounds and read the words using magnetic letters.

 Starfall has Gus the Duck and a word making game you may want to use to practice the short u sound.
-Starfall leaves gaps between sounds in words and breaks off the first sound instead of trying to blend the vowel sound with the first sound quickly like I showed in the video.

 Check out this post for ideas to teach and practice the words no and go.